1. Homepage

 • Inflation will not come this year and maybe not in the next few years.
 The more I call the wolf, the less likely anyone will listen when it comes.

-• When the asset purchases of long government bonds cease, long-term interest rates will rise dramatically and it will shake up risky assets.
-It will be a delicate balancing act to walk for central banks around the world.
+• When the asset purchases of long government bonds cease, long-term interest rates will rise dramatically and this will shake up risky assets.
+It will be a delicate balancing act for central banks around the world.

 Below you can see the NAV distribution and main sectors in which the fund is invested: